martgil/webext-docs/identities.rst

       :name: [``accountId``]
       :type: (:ref:`accounts.MailAccountId`, optional)

       The id of the :ref:`accounts.MailAccount` this identity belongs to.
-The ``accountId`` property is read-only.
+The :value:`accountId` property is read-only.

    .. api-member::